 So yes, I can indeed tell you a lot about all that, or how it was when The wall came down, and so on.
 What I really relish in, is surprising my customers by showing them neighborhoods of Berlin they didn't even know existed.
 More than that, neighborhoods that are so diverse and so ethnically and architecturally different, that some customers are virtually startled once we get to the end of a tour.
 Yes, off-the-beaten-track, and people - good or bad, rich or poor, famous or infamous - that is what I specialize in!

-- Currently finishing my degree to become a fully licensed Tour Guide based on DIN and EU guidelines
+- Certificate to be an officially licenced Berlin Tour Guide based on DIN and EU guidelines

 I am not a driver.
 I can accompany you in your vehicle or I can arrange for a separate car and driver.